 This business planning tutorial will help you start your consulting company and execute your business plan.
 Each section will highlight the risks you should address while building a new business.
-You will also be able to download my Excel Budget Template to see an example of how to track business revenues and control your costs.

 Step 1: Don’t Quit Your Job Yet